-Source Server Target Server NetWare 5.1 or later OES 2 SP3 The Novell AFP service pattern is installed but not configured.
+Source Server Target Server NetWare 5.1 or later OES 2015 or later The Novell AFP service pattern is installed but not configured.
 Data can be moved independently of the service.
 Users can always see what they have rights to see.

-The OES 2 SP3 Migration Tool does not support transferring AFP services across eDirectory trees.
-However, AFP services can be effectively transferred by first moving the data to an OES 2 SP3 target server in the other tree, and then configuring AFP on the target server.
+The OES Migration Tool does not support transferring AFP services across eDirectory trees.
+However, AFP services can be effectively transferred by first moving the data to an OES target server in the other tree, and then configuring AFP on the target server.

-For details, see "Migrating Data to a Server in a Different Tree" in the OES 2 SP3: Migration Tool Administration Guide and "Installing and Setting Up AFP" in the OES 2 SP3: Novell AFP For Linux Administration Guide.
+For details, see "Migrating Data to a Server in a Different Tree" in the OES 2015 SP1: Migration Tool Administration Guide and "Installing and Setting Up AFP" in the OES 2015 SP1: Novell AFP for Linux Administration Guide.